PROFILE: Remigijus Zemaitaitis, Lithuania's new radical-right leader

 “Such a comparison is fair and objective, as The Dawn of the River Neman was envisioned from scratch as an all-engaging national movement, which Sajudis certainly was, one restoring trust in state, justice and all the freedoms we’ve fought hard for,” Zemaitaitis told bne IntelliNews.

 His programme is policy-light – he says Lithuania has seen too much disruptive reform recently – but includes populist domestic measures similar to those carried out by both Law and Justice and Fidesz.
-On tax policy, his party commits to give personal income tax allowances to families raising three or more children, and peg the non-taxable amount of income (NPD) with the minimum monthly salary.
+On tax policy, his party commits to give personal income tax allowances to families raising three or more children, and peg the non-taxable amount of income (NPD) to the minimum monthly salary.

 The party will also seek to halt green policies, which, it says, by increasing social exclusion, harm the development of agriculture and rural areas.